stevenrskelton/stevenrskelton.github.io/_posts/2024-01-24-data-transfers-github-actions.md

 ---

 The free tier of GitHub Packages has limited bandwidth to download private artifacts; which can make it unsuitable for use in a CI/CD pipeline for projects on a budget.
-In an effort to increase Github Packages' usability, this article develops an alternative approach minimizing the dependency on GitHub Packages as hot storage, but preserving it as a viable cold storage, durable storage solution.<!--more--> Building out a cost effective CI/CD pipeline on the GitHub platform means utilizing the unmetered bandwidth afforded to GitHub Actions to its fullest potential.
+In an effort to increase GitHub Packages' usability, this article develops an alternative approach minimizing the dependency on GitHub Packages as hot storage, but preserving it as a viable cold storage, durable storage solution.<!--more--> Building out a cost-effective CI/CD pipeline on the GitHub platform means utilizing the unlimited egress bandwidth afforded to GitHub Actions to its fullest potential.

 {% include table-of-contents.html height="100px" %}

-# Github Packages as a Maven repository
+# GitHub Packages as a Maven repository

-In an earlier article, [Downloading from GitHub Packages using HTTP and Maven]({% post_url 2022-04-20-downloading-from-github-packages-using-http-and-maven %}) we investigated GitHub Packages as a Maven repository for
+In an earlier article, [Downloading from GitHub Packages using HTTP and Maven]({% post_url 2022-04-20-downloading-from-github-packages-using-http-and-maven %}) we investigated GitHub Packages as a Maven repository for Java artifacts.
-Java artifacts.
 Standard practices with any network service is evaluating the benefit of implementing a local cache.
-A local cache can speed up downloads, allow customized permissioning, and increased resiliancy against network failures.
+A local cache can speed up downloads, allow customized permissioning, and increased resiliency against network failures.
 Even if a local Maven repository proxy cache such as Artifactory or Nexus is selected, the question remains of how to get artifacts into the local cache if GitHub Packages transfer limits are being hit.

-# Github Actions have Unmetered Transfer Out
+# GitHub Actions have Unlimited Egress (Transfer-Out)

-In a GitHub CI/CD pipeline, where compilation occurs within a GitHub Action, a solution is to utilize the unmetered bandwith available during post-compilation actions.
-Compilation artifacts can be both stored in GitHub Packages as well as transfered to a Nexus or Artifactory proxy cache when bandwidth is available for free, avoiding metered calls being made from the proxy to GitHub Packages.
+In a GitHub CI/CD pipeline, where compilation occurs within a GitHub Action, a solution is to utilize the unlettered egress bandwidth available during post-compilation actions.
+Compiled artifacts can be stored both in GitHub Packages and transferred to a Nexus or Artifactory proxy cache when bandwidth is available for free, avoiding metered egress being made from the proxy to GitHub Packages.

 ## Security and Implementation of a push solution